jjnewman/rps-challenge/README.md

 -----------------------------------
 ## Post-completion comments
 - The one-player version was straightforward and a nice refresher of the previous days' work.
 - The two-player mode was really tricky without databases and I (like most of the rest of the class!) failed to get it working properly using sessions.
+The code is also quite messy now as a consequence (e.g. server.rb).
 We were grateful to be introduced to databases in the following week and could really appreciate the benefits!
 - We hadn't been introduced to CSS at this stage so the styling is rather primitive/non-existent!